-Now that your corporation is established, Mary will send you the appropriate documents and instructions for opening your new 401(k) plan and corporate bank accounts.
-She’ll refer you to banks that are experts in opening these accounts in the appropriate way.
+Now that your corporation is established, your fulfillment team member will send you the appropriate documents and instructions for opening your new 401(k) plan and corporate bank accounts.
+They’ll refer you to banks that are experts in opening these accounts in the appropriate way.
 You’ll then reach out to your original retirement plan custodian and request the movement of your funds to your new 401(k) account.
 We have you handle this step because it’s more secure for you that no outside company, including Guidant, has access to your retirement funds at any time during the rollover process.

-When Mary receives the signed agreements, she’ll email you your finalized corporate and 401(k) plan documents.
+When your fulfillment team member receives the signed agreements, she’ll email you your finalized corporate and 401(k) plan documents.
 At this point, you’ll complete the transfer from your 401(k) plan’s bank account into your corporate bank account to purchase stock in your new company.
 You’ll also complete the Corporate Resolutions and Stock Transfer Ledger in the Client Portal.
 These sections document the transactions.